 Handicapped Accessible: Handicapped accessible washroom available already.
 Existing wheelchair ramp.

 Parking: Many spaces are available church parking lot.

-Please feel welcome to contact us if you have any comments, questions, corrections or to discuss your ideas or options for your parish.
+Please feel welcome to contact us if you have any comments, questions, or corrections.
+We aim to improve.